 In this paper we study how side information (or predictions) about the agents can help with bicriteria optimization of both welfare and revenue.
 Side information can come from a variety of sources that are abundantly available in practice such as predictions from a machine-learning model trained on historical agent data, advice from domain experts, or even the mechanism designer's own gut instinct.
-Mechanism design approaches that exploit the proliferation of agent data have in particular witnessed a great deal of success both in theory [8, 10, 37, 40] and in practice [23, 24, 45, 51].
+Machine learning approaches that exploit the proliferation of agent data have in particular witnessed a great deal of success both in theory [8, 10, 38, 41] and in practice [24, 25, 46, 52].
 In contrast to the typical Bayesian approach to mechanism design that views side information through the lens of a prior distribution over agents, we adopt a prior-free perspective that makes no assumptions on the correctness, accuracy, or source of the side information.
-A nascent line of work (that is part of a larger agenda on augmenting algorithms with machine-learned predictions [39]) has begun to examine the challenge of exploiting predictions (of a priori unknown quality) when agents are self-interested, but only for fairly specific problem settings [3, 13-15, 25, 52].
-We contribute to this line of work with a general side-information-dependent meta-mechanism for a wide swath of multidimensional mechanism design problems that aim for high social welfare and high revenue.
+A nascent line of work (part of a larger agenda on learning-augmented algorithms [40]) has begun to examine the challenge of exploiting predictions when agents are self-interested, but only for fairly specific problem settings [3, 13-15, 26, 53].
+We contribute to this area with a general side-information-dependent meta-mechanism for a wide swath of multidimensional mechanism design problems that aim for high social welfare and high revenue.